bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

  - Components
 ---

-Today I'm going to show a very useful tool that might help you to speed up your process in creating your Angular applications.
+I'm going to demonstrate a useful tool that will help you speed up your process when creating Angular applications.

-When working with one page template like Bootstrap or mockups, the task of creating each individual component, and then cutting and pasting each template section can become cumbersome.
-Imagine if you're using Angular-cli, and for each component you have to issue a ``` ng g component my-new-component ``` command plus cut and paste?
-Isn't there an easier way?
+When working with mockups or one page templates like Bootstrap, the task of creating each individual component, and then cutting and pasting each template section, can become cumbersome.
+Imagine if you're using Angular-cli, and for each component you have to issue a ``` ng g component my-new-component ``` command plus cut and paste.
+Is there an easier way?
 Yes!
-That's when create-angular-components tool comes into action.
+That's when the create-angular-components tool comes into action.

-### First things first
+### First Things First

 For this demonstration, I'm assuming you already have angular-cli and/or have your Angular app installed.
 If not, please follow these [steps](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services).

-Once you have your application up and running, let's install Create Angular Components tool:
+Once you have your application up and running, let's install the create-angular-components tool:

 ```bash
 npm install -g create-angular-components
 ```

-So far this is the basic tree structure of my angular application
+If you've followed the steps above accurately, your Angular application tree structure should be similar to my below structure.

 <div id="wrapper">
   <img class="img-responsive" src="{{ "/assets/img/cac-init-tree-structure.png" | prepend: site.baseurl }}">
 </div>

-### Using the template file
+### Using the Template File

-Here's a very simple example of a html mockup or one page template, that I copied to the app folder:
+Here's a very simple example of a html mockup or one page template that I copied to the app folder:

 ```
 my-app